Bidex-03/Bidex-03/README.md

 Frontend developer
 ---------------------------

-It's not long ago I started my frontend development journey.
-Meanwhile, I dedicated more time to it from the middle of the year(2022).
-I've worked more on personal development.
+I'm a dedicated frontend developer, proficient with React JS.
+I've worked more on personal development in the past years.
 I've collaborated with UI/UX designers in order to build myself and have more solid projects.

 *   🌍  I'm based in Oyo State, Nigeria
 *   ✉️  You can contact me at [abdullahqaasim14@gmail.com](mailto:abdullahqaasim14@gmail.com)